 This is the biggest, best piece of advice I can give on this subject.
 When people judge what you’re doing, tell you it’s not worth trying something, poo poo your idea, or tell what you’re doing is wrong… it is about them.
 Most people are carrying around regrets about their lives, small-minded outlooks, strong opinions… but guess what?
 All of those things are theirs and they don’t have to be yours!
-When someone makes a judgement most often it goes back to something in them, a fear, a restriction they’ve put on themselves, a long-held belief that they are unable to let go of.
+When someone makes a judgment most often it goes back to something in them, a fear, a restriction they’ve put on themselves, a long-held belief that they are unable to let go of.
 Have someone telling you your business idea is crazy?
 They probably have one they’re afraid to try.
 Someone telling you’ll never lose weight with the program you’re trying?
 They have probably failed at weight loss at some point.
-When you start to awaken to the realization that what others think is totally and 100% on them it becomes much easier to let judgement roll off your back and not effect you.
+When you start to awaken to the realization that what others think is totally and 100% on them it becomes much easier to let judgment roll off your back and not affect you.

 Second- Realize that people aren’t thinking about you near as much as you think they are.

 I don’t mean to bruise any egos here but… you are probably not at the top of most people’s minds.
 The fact is if you are the subject of some juicy gossip once everyone hears about it the talk will die down.
 Something else is bound to take your place on the gossip chain.
-Maybe it’s not gossip but just something that you know for sure everyone will be wondering about, taking about, silently criticizing you … or maybe not silently.
+Maybe it’s not gossip but just something that you know for sure everyone will be wondering about, talking about, silently criticizing you … or maybe not silently.
 Maybe they are… but refer back to the first point please.
-Now think about the last time you raised an eye brow at something a friend or family member was doing.
+Now think about the last time you raised an eyebrow at something a friend or family member was doing.
 How much thought did you give it?
 How many people did you talk to about it?
 My guess is not much and not many.
 Guess what?
 Others thoughts about you and your life probably take about that much time and energy.
 People have their own lives and own problems, you’re most likely not at the top of their list.

 Third- Know your why.

 Why are you doing what you’re doing?
 When we moved a few years ago from our big beautiful house into a tiny little fixer upper I know my family wondered what we were thinking.
-Heck I know that sometimes they still wonder that… but I don’t care.
+Heck, I know that sometimes they still wonder that… but I don’t care.
 It’s not that I don’t find their input valuable or don’t seek out advice at times.
 It’s just that when I know what I’m doing something and it is a positive move or decision, I don’t care if people think I’m crazy.
 When we make a decision, knowing why we’ve done it is a powerful weapon in the fight against caring what anyone else thinks.
 From small things like the clothes we wear, or the color of our hair, to big things like our work or our jobs, why are you doing it?
 When you worry what someone will think, become clear in your own mind why and be confident in that!

 Finally- Lead from your best self.